jacob-bd/ai-code-connect/README.md

 - `Ctrl+]` - Detach (tool keeps running)
 - `/exit` - Terminate the tool session

+> **Note:** Messages exchanged while in interactive mode (after `//i`) are not captured for forwarding.
+Use regular mode for conversations you want to forward between tools.

 ### Session Persistence

 Sessions persist automatically: